apkeidj123/DeepLearning-5/README.md

 Each row:

-Original Input
+1.Original Input

-Original Input with noise
+2.Original Input with noise

-Restore with via VAE
+3.Restore with via VAE

-Random generate image
+4.Random generate image

 * Choose two components from your latent variable and plot the reconstructed images by varying the value of the latent variable.